Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/README.md

 # Example

-mailsener AdeleV@contoso.com
+Mailsender AdeleV@contoso.com

-keepjobtitles Manager,Hr,Associate
+Keepjobtitles Manager, Hr, Associate

-script will delete HR Team if anyone of Team member jobtitle does not match and script will send an email to HR Team owner behalf of mailsender(AdeleV@contoso.com)
+Script will delete HR Team if anyone of Team member job title does not match and the script will send an email to HR Team owner behalf of mailsender(AdeleV@contoso.com)

 # Parameters

  `mailsender`

-   User Principal Name(for example: AdeleV@contoso.com) to send an email to Teams owner of deleted Teams
+   User Principal Name(for example AdeleV@contoso.com) to send an email to Teams owner of deleted Teams

    Type: string

  `KeepJobtitles`

-   Designation of the employe(for example: Manager)
+   Designation of the employe(for example Manager)

    Type: string